 Indirect vs. Direct 401(k) Rollovers in Central West End, MO

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into your new plan.
-Each firm follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into your new IRA or 401(k).
+Each custodian follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the funds directly into your new account.
-This is also known as a 60-day rollover because the money needs to be deposited into the new account within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the funds directly into your IRA or new 401(k).
+This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not a good idea except under specific circumstances.
+Like cashing out a 401(k), an indirect rollover is typically not a good idea unless circumstances dictate you need money in the short term.
 Your Central West End, MO financial advisor will be able to help you determine which option is best.

-• Not weighing all your options — If you like your current 401(k) plan, you may be better off sticking with it.
-But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or have tools and resources that are not offered by your current plan.
+- Not considering all your options — If you like your current 401(k) plan, you may be better off sticking with it.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or have tools and resources your current plan doesn't.

-• Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
 If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that you might have to pay taxes on.

-• Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans accidentally abandoned almost $8 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly impact what you have available for your golden rules.
+- Forgetting about your 401(k) — While this may sound strange, Americans accidentally abandoned over $7 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but neglecting to do anything about your 401(k) could significantly impact what you have available for your golden rules.

-• Neglecting the same property rule — The funds you roll over must be the "same property."
-Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
-If you do that, you would have to pay property tax, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.
+- Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
+If you do that, you would have to pay property tax, and if you're less than 59½ you'll also be subject to a 10% early withdrawal penalty.

-• Not speaking to a retirement planner — Financial advisors are well-versed in 401(k) rollovers, proper procedure, and the pro and cons of each of your options.
+- Not working with a retirement planner — Financial advisors are well-versed in 401(k) rollovers, proper procedure, and the pro and cons of each of your options.

 We also offer a full range of other financial services in Central West End, MO: